micmejia/bible-dump/NKJV/Exodus/Exod 7.md

 Go to Pharaoh in the morning, when he goes out to the water, and you shall stand by the river's bank to meet him; and the rod which was turned to a serpent you shall take in your hand.

 ###### 16
-And you shall say to him, 'The Lord God of the Hebrews has sent me to you, saying, "Let My people go, that they may [^d]serve Me in the wilderness"; but indeed, until now you would not hear!
+And you shall say to him, 'The Lord God of the Hebrews has sent me to you, saying, "Let My people go, that they may serve Me in the wilderness"; but indeed, until now you would not hear!

 ###### 17
 Thus says the Lord: "By this you shall know that I _am_ the Lord.
 Behold, I will strike the waters which _are_ in the river with the rod that _is_ in my hand, and they shall be turned to blood.

 ###### 18
-And the fish that _are_ in the river shall die, the river shall stink, and the Egyptians will loathe[^e] to drink the water of the river." ' "
+And the fish that _are_ in the river shall die, the river shall stink, and the Egyptians will loathe to drink the water of the river." ' "

 ###### 19
 Then the Lord spoke to Moses, "Say to Aaron, 'Take your rod and stretch out your hand over the waters of Egypt, over their streams, over their rivers, over their ponds, and over all their pools of water, that they may become blood.
 And there shall be blood throughout all the land of Egypt, both in _buckets of_ wood and _pitchers of_ stone.' "